expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ![](images/Selection_645.png)

 Want to see this in action?
-Watch the [Basic structure](/kb/creating-and-editing-newsletter#basic-structure) video clip.
+Watch the [Basic structure](/kb/creating-and-editing-template#basic-structure) video clip.

-## Newsletter Header
+## Template Header

 The Header contains three elements: